christianlund2/battleship/README.md

 ## Design

-#### Grid and Ship size
+#### Grid and Ship Size
-* I chose to implement a 8x8 grid size for this game because I feel it is a large enough map to make the game difficult without being impossible to find opponent ships.
+* I chose to implement a 7x7 grid size for this game because I feel it is a large enough map to make the game difficult without being impossible to find opponent ships.
 * I chose to have ships as a 1x1 square size and positioned randomly on the board to have a true random game setup.
 * If the user chooses a shot location not on the grid, the game informs them the coordinates are not valid and to try again.

 ## Features

+* In 'Easy Mode', the user gets 8 shots to fire, in 'Difficult Mode', the user only gets 5 shots.
 * Randomized ship locations on playing board.
 * Validated user input for shot coordinates - checks initial shots and also for duplicate shot locations.
-If the chosen point is not on the grid, the game tells the user to input a valid position.
-If the user fires on a duplicate location, the game tells the user this has already been used and to choose a new set of coordinates.
+* If the chosen point is not on the grid, the game tells the user to input a valid position.
+* If the user fires at a position that has already been used, the game informs them the coordinates have been used and to choose again.
 * Informs the user if the selected coordinates are a hit or miss.
 * Informs user the number of shots remaining.
 * Informs the user the game is over, either with no remaining shots or that all ships have been destroyed.

-* Starting Screen - The game initializes
+* Starting Screen - The game initializes, welcomes the user and asks for the desired difficulty setting.

 ![Starting image](./assets/images/starting-image.png)